Enkhamgalan1230/CO452--First-Programme/README.md

-# Java-Apps

-This is my first ever coding experience with Java!

 # About the app

-This app is capable of adding song to array list manually and print the lists according to its views, alphabetic order, etc.
+This app is capable of adding songs to the array list manually and printing the lists according to their views, alphabetic order, etc.

+This project was my first ever coding experience and I used Java language.
+I learnt about Constructors, Class, Object and Array lists.